-1. Each utility, unless specifically excepted by the commission, shall maintain a meter shop to inspect, test and repair meters.
+1. Each utility shall maintain a meter shop to inspect, test, and repair meters.
 The shop shall be open for inspection by commission staff at all reasonable times.
-Facilities and equipment, as well as methods of measurement and testing employed, shall be subject to approval of the commission.

 2. The meter shop shall consist of a repair room or shop proper and a proving room.
-The proving room shall be designed so that meters and meter testing apparatus are protected from excessive changes in temperature and other disturbing factors.
-The proving room or the entire meter shop shall be air conditioned if necessary to achieve satisfactory temperature control.
+The proving room shall be designed so that meters and meter testing apparatus are protected from excessive changes in temperature and other disturbing factors, such as humidity and dust.
+The proving room or the entire meter shop shall be air conditioned, if necessary, to achieve temperature control required by subparagraph (3) of this paragraph.